 If you rent it out: You could either…

-- Get temporary 30-day broadband from NOW TV or TenTel when you stay there, and leave the rest of the year's broadband to the tenants.
+- Get temporary 30-day broadband from Virgin Media or NOW TV when you stay there, and leave the rest of the year's broadband to the tenants.
 This is ideal if they're on a long-term lease for most of the year.
 Or, again, if you're a light user or want to switch off a bit, you could use mobile broadband when you're there.

 - Get a regular permanent, long-term broadband contract, and include the cost in your tenants' or holidaymakers' rent for the months they're there.
 This works just as well for long term tenants as it does for shorter lets.